stephan-dum/micro-frame/README.md

 -c --container:
 the root container to start from
-(!) currently only container that have a meta or call setHead explicitly can be used (ie search is not calling it) (default root property from `PROJECT_ROOT/micro-frame.js`)
+:warning: currently only container that have a meta or call setHead explicitly can be used (ie search is not calling it) (default root property from `PROJECT_ROOT/micro-frame.js`)

 -a --analyze: